psr7-sessions/storageless/README.md

 });
 ```

-You can do this also in asynchronous contexts and long running processes.
+You can do this also in asynchronous contexts and long running processes,
+since no super-globals nor I/O are involved.

 ### WHY?